Path-yang/Path-yang/README.md

 Part of a team of 5 to build a React Native app that uses AI and community insights to detect online scams, analyze suspicious URLs, and educate users through interactive modules, analytics, and a scam discussion forum.

 ### 🧠 [NoFap](https://github.com/Path-yang/Hackomania_2025)
-Built during *Hackomania 2025* in a team of 5.
+Built during *GeeksHacking Hackomania 2025* in a team of 5.
 <br>
 It is a modern Next.js web app that helps users track their porn addiction journey, earn achievements, and stay motivated with streaks, rewards, and community support.